linyongver/ZIN_official/README.md

 ```
 bash data_downloader.sh
 ```
+Dataset Discriptions:
+* HousePrice.
+This is implemented based on the house price dataset from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)
+* CelebA.
+The dataset is from [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+Since IRM suffers from overfitting problem when applied to large models like ResNet-18, we fix the feature extraction backbone (that is, use a pre-trained ResNet-18 with fixed blocks) in this task.
+One may avoid this limitation by incorperate overfitting robust IRM variants like [1][2][3].
+* Landcover.
+Our implementation on landcover is based on the source code of [In-N-Out](https://github.com/p-lambda/in-n-out).
+Notably, we use exact the same random seed as In-N-Out.

+[1] Yong Lin, Hanze Dong, Hao Wang, Tong Zhang, Bayesian Invariant Risk Minimization, CVPR 2022 [2] Xiao Zhou, Yong Lin, Weizhong Zhang, Tong Zhang, Sparse Invariant Risk Minimization, ICML 2022 [3] Xiao Zhou, Yong Lin, Renjie Pi, Weizhong Zhang, Renzhe Xu, Peng Cui, Tong Zhang., Model Agnostic Sample Reweighting for Out-of-Distribution Learning, ICML 2022

 # Quick Start (For Reproducing Results)
 1. To run the ZIN in the temporal dataset with setting p_s=(0.999, 0.9) and p_v=0.9.